 The cause of your pet's skin issue will dictate the type of preventive measures you will be able to take.
 Once your cat or dog has been diagnosed and treated, your veterinarian will be able to recommend steps to take to help prevent the issue from recurring.

-Changing your pet's grooming products, soaps and/or diet are all potential actions you can take to help keep your pet's skin health and free of irritations.
-Your vet may also make specific recommendations such as parasite prevention aids, grooming changes or creating a quieter environment for an anxious pet.
+Changing your pet's grooming products and/or diet are two potential actions you can take to help keep your pet's skin healthy and free of irritations.
+Your vet may also make specific recommendations such as parasite prevention aids, grooming changes, or creating a quieter environment for an anxious pet.